 This type of interview process means that the hiring manager is likely to recruit people similar to themselves, which isn’t always a good thing!
 There is a lack of science or predictive performance built into this type of interview process and the success of the new hire becomes a risky shot in the dark.

 A typical C Suite recruitment process can range from similar to that illustrated above, to panel interviews with a group of leadership or board stakeholders.
 Embedding psychometric testing is more common the more senior the role, or the greater the influence the role has within the organisation.

-Typical psychometric tests can range in value from £100 to £2500, and whilst the perception can be to utilise them for high salaried roles only, the majority of people in an organisation are employed in junior to middle management roles, increasing the potential for a bad hire to damage the organisation to a greater extent than a senior level hire.
-The cost of a bad hire can run into the tens of thousands, so it’s a small and very worthwhile investment to use some sort of psychometric testing for recruitment at lower level roles.
+Typical psychometric tests can range in value from £100 to £2,500, and whilst the perception can be to utilise them for high-salaried roles only, the majority of people in an organisation are employed in junior to middle management roles, increasing the potential for bad hires to damage the organisation to a greater extent than a senior level hire.
+The cost of a bad hire can run into the tens of thousands, so it’s a small and very worthwhile investment to use some sort of psychometric testing for recruitment at lower-level roles.

 What Personality Assessments do I provide?

-We provide 6 personality assessments which can be used for a range of outcomes, from recruitment & selection to team development & coaching to work-based attitude, values and motivation.
+We provide 6 personality assessments which can be used for a range of outcomes, from recruitment & selection to team development & coaching to work-based attitudes, values and motivation.

 |Assessment Name||Brief Description||Use|

 |The 15FQ+ measures the fundamental building blocks of personality.
 These provide insight into how people typically think, feel and interact in ways that may be productive or counter-productive for your organisation.
 It sets new standards for reliability and validity||Selection, individual and team development, coaching and guidance.|